 This batch lasted about two months for a family of four, and even included a three day visit from four girls in my family who love to wash clothes (and have lots of them!).
 I find it works for about 96 loads, which for us is about 2 1/2 months, so I don’t have to make it very often!

 I find this detergent works just as well as Tide, All, and Arm and Hammer’s detergents, all of which I’ve used.
-The website suggests using it as stain remover as well and I tried that with no luck at all.
-It didn’t work for me – stains didn’t budge a bit, even after soaking for days in the detergent.
+The website suggests using it as stain remover as well and I tried that with no luck at all – stains didn’t budge a bit, even after soaking for days in the detergent.

 How Much To Use in the Washer:

-I use 1/3 cup like the website suggests and do find it’s important to mix the detergent before each use.
+I use 1/3 cup like the website suggests (and I do have an HE washer) and find it’s important to mix the detergent before each use.
 I swish my container around so it doesn’t get too sudsy, and it works like a charm.

-Overall, I love this detergent and how much money I’m saving on it, while doing my part to be friendly to Mother Earth and our health.
+Overall, I love this detergent and how much money I’m saving on it, while doing my part to be friendly to nature and our health.